Introducing: B1B2 Travel Visas By Boundless

 After getting married, the final step is to apply for a marriage-based green card, which will be sponsored by the same partner who originally sponsored the K-1 fiancé visa.
 Check out our overview of the marriage green card process, plus our start-to-finish guide for spouses of U.S. citizens living in the United States.

-K-1 Visa FAQs
+K-1 visa FAQs

 If you choose to apply for permanent residency after you arrive, and file Form I-485 (Application to Register Permanent Residence or Adjust Status), you can include Form I-765 with your application.
 This would grant you work authorization for one year.